ibmendoza/anchor/README.md

 A shell script is the simplest form of infrastructure as data but it has limitations.

 Dockerfile is simple and intuitive but it is limited to Docker containers only.

-As such, we can write a script file that follows the design of Dockerfile but suitable for configuring physical/virtual machines.
+Taking a cue from Dockerfile, we can design a script file but not to be executed by your favorite shell.
+Instead, it will be executed by our CM runtime such that it follows the principles described in this README file.

-In this specification, that file is called a cmdfile.
-The CM tool acts as a runtime for this cmdfile written in a specific format or DSL (domain specific language).
-In effect, the cmdfile serves as data for input for processing by the infrastructure program itself such as Bash, VirtualBox, gcutil, etc.
+The CM runtime serves as control plane while the script file (hereinafter called as cmdfile) serves as data plane.
+The cmdfile is written in DSL (domain-specific language).
+In effect, the cmdfile serves as input data for the CM runtime.
+The actual instruction is then fed to the infrastructure program itself such as Bash, VirtualBox, gcutil, OpenStack etc.

+There is no need for modules like those in Ansible, since the CM tool is just a thin wrapper for calling the CLI of your desired program.
+As long as any software exposes a CLI, you can use that to automate a certain process.
+As a result, there is no impedance mismatch between your CM tool and infrastructure software.

 See https://github.com/ibmendoza/anchor/blob/master/DSL.md for DSL syntax and rules.